ngjunsiang/laymansguide-src/season10/issue127/issue127.md

 [**Previously:**](https://buttondown.email/laymansguide/archive/) USB is a (licensed) technical standard that describes how devices connect to each other through a cable.
-USB Type-C is a new connector standard that supports USB 3, Displayport, HDMI, and Thunderbolt.
+USB Type-C is a new connector standard that supports USB 3, DisplayPort, HDMI, and Thunderbolt.
 It is able to carry multiple types of data simultaneously, in limited combinations.
 In a USB connection, one device acts as the host while the other acts as the device; the host initiates all communication.

 Last week, I differentiated the USB Type-C **cable** specification from the USB3 **data** specification; the former describes how the cable and connector should be, while the latter describes how to transmit USB data over a Type-C cable.
-Remember that in addition to USB3 data, the Type-C cable can also transmit HDMI or Displayport video data!
+Remember that in addition to USB3 data, the Type-C cable can also transmit HDMI or DisplayPort video data!

 What else can a Type-C cable do?
 Oh, right—provide power to devices.
 In other words, charge them.